danielharrell/does_music_move/does_music_move.md

 developed the device of modulation, to carry us from key to key.
-We might also expect the movement of that center to happen along an axis of depth, away and back, not just to distinguish it from the up-and-down movement between notes along an axis of height, but also from a sense of perspective, which implicitly belongs to our sense of orientation when we inhabit a place.
+We might also expect the movement of that center to happen along an axis of depth, away-and-back, not just to distinguish it from the up-and-down movement between notes along an axis of height, but also from a sense of perspective, which implicitly belongs to our sense of orientation when we inhabit a place.
 And so we do move away and back---once tonal music developed the harmony out of polyphony that modulation relies upon.
-We might further expect the movement of the center to clarify our sense, as I described this above, of the forces felt at work in such a space.
-And clarified they are---once the use of modulation effectively reduced the modes of chant to the major-minor scale.
+We might further expect the movement of the center to clarify our sense, as I described this above, of the gravity felt at work in such a space.
+And clarified it is---once the use of modulation effectively reduced the modes of chant to the major-minor scale.
 We might finally expect the movement of the center to deepen our sense that we inhabit *one* space, which *contains* the places moved between, rather than many spaces distinguished and divided by those places.
-And deepened it is---once the use of modulation forced upon the tuning of a scale the leveling of equal temperament, restricting the notes of *any* key to the notes in *every* key, and thereby placing "the whole of tonal space," as Roger Scruton has strikingly put it, "within reach of its every occupant."[^fn-1]
+And deepened it is---once the use of modulation forced upon the tuning of a scale the leveling of equal temperament, restricting the notes of *any* key to the notes in *every* key, and thereby placing

-[^fn-1]: Roger Scruton, *The Aesthetics of Music*, p.
-244.
+"the whole of tonal space," as Roger Scruton has strikingly put it, "within reach of its every occupant."[^Scruton]

 Along with this deduction of tonal music's development from the features of a